 PLEASE NOTE: All sections of this APA Library Guide are based on APA 7th edition.
-If you are using APA 6th edition, please go to the APA 6th edition library guide.
-A summary of the key differences between APA 6th and 7th is available above.
+If you are using APA 6th edition, please go to the APA 6th library guide.
+A summary of the key differences between APA 6th and 7th is available on the APA6th library guide.

 APA style is an author-date citation style.
 It was developed mainly for use in psychology, but has also been adopted by other disciplines.